MicrosoftDocs/fabric-docs/docs/get-started/task-flow-create.md

 When no task flow has been configured, an empty default task flow entitled **Get started with a task flow** is there.
 To build your task flow, you need to:

 * Add tasks to the task flow canvas.
-This would typically be done by data project architect.
 * Arrange the tasks on the task flow canvas in such a way that illustrates the logic of the project.
-This would typically be done by the data project architect.
 * Connect the tasks to show the logical structure of the project.
-This would typically be done by the data project architect.
 * Assign items to the tasks in the workflow.
-This work could be done by either the data project architect or the engineers working on the project.

 To get started, you can either [select one of the predesigned task flows](#start-with-a-predesigned-task-flow) or [add a task to start building one from scratch](#start-with-a-custom-task-flow).